cvxgrp/dccp/README.md

 * ``problem.solve(method = 'dccp')`` applies the CCP heuristic, and returns the value of the cost function, the maximum value of the slack variables, and the value of each variable.
 Additional arguments can be used to specify the parameters.

 Solve method parameters:
+* The ``ccp_times`` parameter specifies how many random initial points to run the algorithm from.
+The default is 1.
 * The ``max_iter`` parameter sets the maximum number of iterations in the CCP algorithm.
 The default is 100.
+* The ``solver`` parameter specifies what solver to use to solve convex subproblems.
 * The ``tau`` parameter trades off satisfying the constraints and minimizing the objective.
 Larger ``tau`` favors satisfying the constraints.
 The default is 0.005.
 * The ``mu`` parameter sets the rate at which ``tau`` increases inside the CCP algorithm.
 The default is 1.2.
 * The ``tau_max`` parameter upper bounds how large ``tau`` can get.
 The default is 1e8.
-* The ``solver`` parameter specifies what solver to use to solve convex subproblems.
-* The ``ccp_times`` parameter specifies how many random initial points to run the algorithm from.
-The default is 1.

-Any additional keyword arguments will be passed to the solver for convex subproblems.
-For example, ``warm_start=True`` will tell the convex solver to use a warm start.
+If the convex solver for subproblems accepts any additional keyword arguments, such as ``warm_start=True``, then you can still set them in the ``problem.solve()`` function, and they will be passed to the convex solver.